Social media contests are a sure-fire way to get attention.

 What are The Contest Types?

-Now that you’re convinced that social media contests are a worthy investment.
+Now that you’re convinced that social media contests ideas are a worthy investment.
 What kind of contests should you host?

 This is a hard question to answer since it depends a lot on your business, your industry, and the audience you’re targeting.